 Spay certificate is $85 and Neuter is $61

 A small percentage of all babies from all species will be born with a heart murmur.
 It's a matter of statistics.
-It becomes more prevalent in babies born prematurely.
+It becomes more prevalent in babies born prematurely or in large litters.
 Most heart murmurs are outgrown by 1 year and those that aren't are usually fairly harmless.
 A heart murmur is from a heart being slightly immature and sloshing more blood in the heart than it should.
 Normally, the only time this ever becomes an issue is during times of stress, like during anesthesia.
+This is often why Vets will recommend a cardiac ultrasound prior to sterilization surgery or any surgery for that matter because of the need for anesthesia.
 Otherwise, many animals go on living with heart murmurs without any incidence.